shsagir/play-area-sync/docs/domains.md

     - lookup

 ---

+Please note that fortrabbit does not provide domain registration services.
+An "external domain" is a domain registered with a third party service.
+See [below](#toc-choosing-a-domain-provider) for more details.

 Each fortrabbit [App](/app) has its own, unique [App URL](/app#toc-app-url).
 Additionally you can route any external domain to your App.
 Your goal here is to have your App running under your own domain.